contract dispute arbitration in Altona, New York 12910

 Arbitration Battle in Altona: The Case of Millstone Builders vs. Greenview Estates

 In early 2023, a heated dispute brought two local Altona companies, Millstone Builders and Greenview Estates, to arbitration over a $425,000 residential development contract.
-The saga began in March 2022 when Millstone Builders was hired to construct a 12-unit townhouse complex in Altona, New York 12910.
+The saga began in March 2022 when the claimant was hired to construct a 12-unit townhouse complex in Altona, New York 12910.
 According to the contract, Millstone was to complete the project within 12 months, with a fixed payment schedule tied to milestones.

 Arbitrator Elliott’s key findings emphasized that while Millstone failed to complete the project within the agreed timeline, those delays were significantly impacted by Greenview’s late design revisions and slow approval processes.
 The quality issues, though present, were minimal and did not justify full withholding of payment.